VVK-dev/VectorRunner-WikipediaHumanPathFinding/readme.md

 on until it reaches the end goal page.

 I've thought about this whole process graphically - as in the starting page and ending pages are nodes in a graph, and the program has to map out a route between them.
-When I initially looked at it this way, my first thought was to use Dijkstra's algorithm or some modified version of it to traverse through the graph to find the shortest route.
+When I initially looked at it this way, my first thought was to modify Dijkstra's algorithm to traverse through such a graph to find the shortest route.
 Doing a breadth-first or depth-first search seemed unreasonable as the graph in this process essentially doesn't exist until the search algorithm runs.

 The reason why I say this is because I am not using WikiData nor do I intend to map out the entirety of wikipedia myself, so the graph in this case is what I call an 'in-building' graph.
 In such a case, the graph